 Although somewhat rare, master's degree programs are available for students learning to be advanced practice nurses, nurse practitioners or clinical nurse specialists who want training in hospice and palliative care.
 These programs focus on assessing health in hospice patients and learning ways to keep patients comfortable while helping them deal with issues of grief and loss.
 Opportunities for clinical experience are available in hospice or similar health care settings.
 Students may also be asked to specialize in a particular patient age group.

 Some schools limit applications to registered nurses only, while others allow applications from those with a bachelor's degree in another area.
 Registered nurses may be required to successfully complete a statistics course prior to entering.
-Other bachelor degree applicants may also be required to have completed significant prerequisite coursework in subjects such as microbiology, human anatomy and psychology.
+Other bachelor's degree applicants may also be required to have completed significant prerequisite coursework in subjects such as microbiology, human anatomy and psychology.

 Master's degree programs place emphasis on clinical experience, along with courses that focus on advanced practice nursing.
 Some course topics may be: